How Sesame Street charmed the world

 Video

-Sesame Street is 50 years old.
-From the Bronx to Bangladesh, the impact of the playful puppets of Sesame Street has spread far and wide over that time.
+From the Bronx to Bangladesh, the impact of the playful puppets of Sesame Street has spread far and wide over 50 years.

-The BBC's Laura Trevelyan hangs out with Elmo and Abby in New York, and asks Sherrie Westin of the Sesame Workshop the secret to the show's longevity.

 -